-1. About the Medical Research Future Fund
+About the Medical Research Future Fund

 1.1.
-Medical Research Future Fund (MRFF)
+The Medical Research Future Fund

-The MRFF, established under the Medical Research Future Fund Act 2015 (MRFF Act), provides grants of financial assistance to support health and medical research and innovation to improving the health and wellbeing of Australians.
+The Medical Research Future Fund (MRFF), established under the Medical Research Future Fund Act 2015 (MRFF Act), provides grants of financial assistance to support health and medical research and innovation to improving the health and wellbeing of Australians.
 It operates as an endowment fund with the capital preserved in perpetuity.
-At maturity, the MRFF will reach \$20 billion.
+The MRFF reached maturity at \$20 billion in July 2020.
 The MRFF provides a long-term sustainable source of funding for endeavours that aim to improve health outcomes, quality of life and health system sustainability.